krakend/playground-enterprise/README.md

 You will find more examples with comments in `config/krakend/krakend.json`

+## Integration tests
+You can run the integration tests defined under the folder `config/krakend/specs/` by executing the following once the server is ready:

+    $ docker-compose run krakend e2e

+To add more tests, add more files in the folder following the syntax of the existing files.
 ---

 If you have any questions or doubts, you can find our support resources at [https://www.krakend.io/support/](https://www.krakend.io/support/)